 A student enrolled for 12 or more semester hours during the fall or spring term is considered a full-time student.
 Special sessions of less than term length comprise a proportionate share of full-time or part-time enrollment.
 Students enrolled in a special session should consult the campus Admissions and Registrar to determine how special sessions might affect their enrollment status.

 Twelve hours constitute a full-time course load during a 16-week session of the fall or spring term.
-No student will be permitted to enroll for more than 18 semester hours without permission of the Vice President for Academic Affairs or VPAA’s designee.
+No student will be permitted to enroll for more than 18 semester hours without the permission of the Vice President for Academic Affairs or VPAA’s designee.
 The College reserves the right to limit the course load of any student.

 The recommended student course load limit during each five-week session of the summer term is six semester hours.
 The maximum load shall not exceed seven semester hours for one five-week session.
 The maximum credit that a student can earn during the entire summer term shall not exceed 17 semester hours.
 The Maymester is considered part of the summer term.
 The Wintermester is considered part of the spring term.